 If you use a forced-air heater (i.e. a furnace or heat pump), change the HVAC cabinet’s air filter for a clean one.
 The filter will have picked up debris over the summer and fall, and to give the heater the best start on winter it needs to have a clean filter.
 If you don’t know where the filter is or how to change it, ask your technician during maintenance.

-Have Any Repairs Done As Soon As Possible
+Have Any Repairs Done as Soon as Possible

-Never, and we mean never ever, delay on scheduling a repair when you think there’s something awry with your heater.
+Never, and we mean never ever, delay on scheduling a repair when you think there’s something wrong with your heater.
 There’s no such thing as a “little” heating problem, since any malfunction can spread and create a chain reaction of more problems.
 A malfunctioning heater may also turn into a safety hazard, so be prompt with calling experts to repair the system.

 Check to See Room Vents Are Clear